Admission to Westfield School

 Many children have difficulties that fit clearly into one of these areas; some have needs that span two or more areas; for others the precise nature of their need may not be clear at the outset.

-Westfield School’s provision aims to support the development of primary aged children (aged rising 5 – 11) within the Communication and Interaction strands of SEN within a specialist environment.
-Children are also expected to be within the moderate learning difficulties range of cognition.
-Children experiencing these needs may present with a range of learning difficulties such as a significant Developmental Language Disorder and Autism Spectrum related difficulties.
-We would expect children with these diagnoses to also experience difficulties with sensory processing, ADHd, DCD and other comorbid conditions.
+Westfield School’s provision aims to support the development of primary aged children (aged rising 5 – 11) within the Communication and Interaction strand of SEN who are within the Moderate Learning Difficulty cognitive range.
+Children experiencing these needs may present with a range of difficulties which significantly impact upon their learning, including speech, language and communication needs, autistic spectrum disorder, ADHd, sensory processing and Developmental Co-ordination Disorder.

 Children with these needs often find the social setting and expectations of mainstream school overwhelming, frustrating and stressful, and this may lead them to produce behaviours which challenge themselves, staff, other children and their own parents.
 These behaviours are how their underlying needs express themselves.